Momo & Chen

 Any recommendations for dining and travelling in Japan?

-As many of you know, we’re a bit of a foodie, so we’re happy to share some of our favorite restaurants in Tokyo:
+As many of you know, we're a bit of a foodie, so we're happy to share some of our favourite restaurants in Tokyo:

-For a relaxing getaway, we also love our favorite hot spring hotel in Hakone, which is very easy to reach from Tokyo: Matsuzakaya Honten.
-It’s perfect if you want to enjoy traditional Japanese hospitality and unwind in the onsen.
+♨️ For a relaxing getaway, we also love our favourite hot spring hotel in Hakone, which is very easy to reach from Tokyo: Matsuzakaya Honten.
+It's perfect if you want to enjoy traditional Japanese hospitality and unwind in the onsen.

 RSVP